 Why can’t my child swim without a float despite months of lessons?

-- Your child should have the opportunity to remove floatation aids during each swimming lesson to avoid dependence on them and to be able to develop the core swimming skills.
-We recommend speaking to the swimming teacher about this and look to move your child out of using floatation aids in the coming months if appropriate.
+- Your child should have the opportunity to remove floatation equipment during each swimming lesson to avoid dependence on them and to be able to develop the core swimming skills.
+We recommend speaking to the swimming teacher about this and look to move your child out of using floatation equipment in the coming months if appropriate.

 Should I complain if I am not happy about my child’s swimming lesson progress?

 - Yes, they are providing a service that you are paying for.
 Be constructive in your comments and try to pinpoint what you are unhappy with.
 Once you have identified the issues ask to speak to the swimming co-ordinator and discuss possible solutions.